shinermachinery/main-website/memory-bank/features/landing-page/README.md

 - Created project structure (landing components directory)
 - Initialized memory bank documentation

-### Phase 2: Static Sections ✅ (Completed 2025-12-23)
+### Phase 2: Static Sections ✅ (Completed 2025-12-23, Updated 2025-12-24)
 - Gradient button component with 3 variants (primary, secondary, outline)
 - Hero section with decorative background and gradient text
-- About Us section with two-column layout
+- About Us section with two-part layout:
+  - Mission statement with two-column layout (heading + description)
+  - "Built to Perform, Built to Last" section with 2x2 feature grid
+  - Teal icon accents for each feature
+  - Light mode background (bg-gray-50)
 - Features Grid with 4 feature cards and icons
 - Statistics section with 4 metrics display
 - Updated homepage to use new sections